Spirit of Tasmania: 2017–present

 In December 2017, TT-Line announced it planned to replace its two existing ferries with new builds.
 The new vessels were to have a passenger capacity increase of 43% and freight capacity increase of 39% over the existing ferries.
 In January 2018, it was announced that the German Flensburger Schiffbau-Gesellschaft (FSG) would build the two new vessels, with the first expected to enter service in 2021.

 In February 2020, it was announced that the contract with FSG had been mutually cancelled.
 A new contract for construction of the new ships was signed with Rauma Marine Constructions of Finland.
 In July 2020, it was announced that the proposed contract with Rauma Marine Constructions would not proceed, due to uncertainty arising from the COVID-19 pandemic.

 In 2021, the Tasmanian government announced negotiations had resumed with Rauma Marine, with the contract being signed in April 2021.
-It was expected in late 2022 that the new vessels, and wouild arrive in Australia in late 2024 and early 2025 respectively.
+It was expected in late 2022 that the new vessels, and would arrive in Australia in late 2024 and early 2025 respectively.

 On 23 October 2022, TT-Line moved its Victorian terminal from Station Pier to a new facility at Spirit of Tasmania Quay, Geelong.

 In June 2024 Spirit IV commenced sea trials.
 In September 2024, it was handed over by Rauma to TT-Line.

 On 14 August 2024 company chairman Michael Grainger resigned under pressure from the government over delays and cost blow-outs in the new ferries berths.